 If an entire room is totally one way, find a spot to update with the other design method.
 If asymmetrical design severely bugs you, try removing some of the symmetrical design so that it’s not so heavy.
 You can also start with something small like having two throw pillows at one end of your sofa and just one pillow at the other end.
 At the end of the day, what matters most is that it’s your space and you should feel comfortable and peaceful within it regardless of best design practices.

-Have you ever noticed that a room with plants (real or faux) just feels better?
+No plants Have you ever noticed that a room with plants (real or faux) just feels better?
 Plants add life, texture, comfort, dimension, and color.
 A room design without plants is one of the worst decorating mistakes.
 If you don’t have a green thumb or enough light to sustain plants, I encourage you to consider faux plants.
 There are so many faux options these days, they’re affordable, and the planters can coordinate with so many décor styles.
 Faux succulents are one of my favorites because their smaller size looks great in small spaces or just to add a spot of color.

 Awesome accessories for a fresh and timeless style